-By default, the talk\custom N. exp scripts contain warnings that they have not been configured along with some brief instructions on how to get them to work.
+By default, the talk_custom N. exp scripts contain warnings that they have not been configured along with some brief instructions on how to get them to work.

-Note: Do not assign a customN type to a device unless you have created a custom script with the same number in its name.
+Note: Do not assign a custom type to a device unless you have created a custom script with the same number in its name.